-Rule 3.00 - General Administration
+RULE 3.00 - GENERAL ADMINISTRATION

-- 3.01 Freshwater Wetlands: The CRMC shall be responsible for administering and enforcing these Rules.
-These Rules shall be liberally construed to permit the CRMC to effectuate the purposes of R.I.G.L. §§ 46-23-6, 2-1-18, and 2-1-19. - 3.02 Freshwater Wetlands in the Vicinity of the Coast: Pursuant to R.I.G.L. § 46-23-6, as amended, freshwater wetlands in the vicinity of the coast are under the exclusive jurisdiction of the Rhode Island Coastal Resources Management Council (CRMC), including, after January 1, 2002, the renewal, transfer, modification and enforcement of permits originally issued by the Department of Environmental Management, with these exceptions: - A. The DEM shall retain jurisdiction over farming-related activities involving freshwater wetlands in the vicinity of the coast for insignificant alterations consistent with R.I.G.L § 2-1-22(i) and (j). - B. Any determination or permit, including any terms and conditions, issued by the DEM prior to August 18, 1999, shall remain valid for the time period specified in such determination or permit. - C. The DEM shall retain jurisdiction over any permits issued prior to January 1, 2002, that are the subject of an outstanding compliance order or other formal administrative, civil or criminal legal action initiated by the DEM for the purpose of litigating or settling that action. - D. The DEM shall retain sufficient jurisdiction over any permits or permit applications acted upon by the DEM prior to January 1, 2002, to permit the DEM to defend or settle any legal proceedings brought against it as a result of those actions. - E. Any compliance order issued or other civil or criminal enforcement action taken by the DEM prior to August 18, 1999, shall continue to be subject to the DEM authority and to be governed by the rules and regulations in effect at the time the order was issued or action taken. - F. Permits issued by the DEM for projects that lie on or that straddle the jurisdictional boundary shall be administered by the DEM in accordance with Rule 3.03 below.
+- 3.01 Freshwater Wetlands.
+The Department shall be responsible for administering and enforcing the Act and these Rules. - 3.02 FRESHWATER WETLANDS IN THE VICINITY OF THE COAST.
+PURSUANT TO R.I.G.L.
+46-23-6, AS AMENDED, FRESHWATER WETLANDS IN THE VICINITY OF THE COAST ARE UNDER THE EXCLUSIVE JURISDICTION OF THE RHODE ISLAND COASTAL RESOURCES MANAGEMENT COUNCIL (CRMC), INCLUDING, AFTER JANUARY 1, 2002, THE RENEWAL, TRANSFER, MODIFICATION AND ENFORCEMENT OF PERMITS ORIGINALLY ISSUED BY THE DEPARTMENT, WITH THESE EXCEPTIONS: - A. The Department shall retain jurisdiction over farming-related activities involving freshwater wetlands in the vicinity of the coast. - B. Any determination or permit, including any terms and conditions, issued by the Department prior to August 18, 1999, shall remain valid for the time period specified in such determination or permit. - C. The Department shall retain jurisdiction over any permits issued prior to January 1, 2002, that are the subject of an outstanding compliance order or other formal administrative, civil or criminal legal action initiated by the Department for the purpose of litigating or settling that action. - D. The Department shall retain sufficient jurisdiction over any permits or permit applications acted upon by the Department prior to January 1, 2002, to permit the Department to defend or settle any legal proceedings brought against it as a result of those actions. - E. Any compliance order issued or other civil or criminal enforcement action taken by the Department prior to August 18, 1999, shall continue to be subject to the Department's authority and to be governed by the rules and regulations in effect at the time the order was issued or action taken. - F. Permits issued by the Department for projects that lie on or that straddle the jurisdictional boundary shall be administered by the Department in accordance with Rule 3.03 below.

-3.03 Projects that Lie on or Cross the Jurisdictional Boundary
+3.03 Projects that Lie on or Cross the Jurisdictional Boundary.